C222/Squarenarus/README.md

 Brown dots are "food" that the players need to live longer.
 Otherwise the player starved to death and a black dot is left behind.

+The map is a flat square where loot can spawn anywhere randomly.

 In this simulation, I have tried my best to replicate all the loot spawning rules of the 0.55 persistence system as described here: http://forums.dayzgame.com/index.php?/topic/223307-central-economy/

 # Simulations